Joy-less/SystemCall/README.md

 ## Calling Commands

-Commands can be parsed into a list of calls:
+Calls can be parsed using an input string:
 ```cs
 List<CommandCall> Calls = CommandCallParser.ParseCalls("enhance my 'Sword'!", Commands);
 ```

+Calls use the following syntax:
+- Each call is separated by newlines or semicolons: `eat me; drink me`
+- Any token can be escaped with a backslash: `not a bracket \(`

-Alternatively, commands can be parsed and interpreted, returning the output:
+Alternatively, calls can be parsed and interpreted, returning the output:
 ```cs
 string?
 RunCommand(CommandCall Call) {
     switch (Call.Command.Name) {